forest-mapping/PhilsCode/docs/stepwise.md

 ---

 I think these steps are a reasonable set of blocks to implement.
 I think that some of these are probably too big - some should be separate blocks for the system.
+For example, some of the visualization of outputs can be separated from the calculation of said output (or it can be a feature flag, so that is a choice).

 However, there are some challenges about the exact way the code should be implemented to make it flexible for use on other approaches.